zsikkink/MDPoker/INTEGRATION_GUIDE.md

 The integration uses a client-server architecture:

-1. **Node.js Server**: A persistent Express server that exposes the JavaScript equity calculator as an API endpoint
+1. **Node.js Express Server**: A persistent server that directly imports the `equity_calculator.mjs` module to expose the JavaScript equity calculator as an API endpoint
-2. **Python Client**: A lightweight client that communicates with the server via HTTP requests
+2. **Python Equity Client**: A lightweight client that communicates with the server via HTTP requests
-3. **Integration Layer**: Python code that bridges the MDPoker project with the equity calculator client
+3. **PreflopEnv Integration**: The preflop environment directly uses the equity client for accurate calculations

 ## Setting Up the Integration

-### 1. Install the Required Files
+### 1. Install the Required Dependencies

-Place these files in your MDPoker project directory:

-- `server.js`: The Express server that exposes the equity calculator API
-- `equity_client.py`: The Python client for the equity calculator service
-- `setup.sh`: Script to install dependencies
-- `mdpoker_integration.py`: Example of how to integrate with MDPoker

-### 2. Install Dependencies

 Run the setup script to install all required dependencies: